 Because of the so many vulnerability checks and mutations added to this version, we developed an advanced and automated fingerprinter tightly integrated with the crawler that automatically maps all the web site technologies and optimizes a scan - this means that Syhunt Dynamic 6 checks are now executed based on the detected web technologies and platform, saving considerable time.
 The newly added Technologies tab part of the Site Preferences screen allows, if you prefer, to manually set the server-side scripting language, web server, OS and database for a target web site before starting a scan.

-In addition to the changes above, the Checks screen has been revamped to accomodate a large number of newly added checks - you can find a list and details about the new checks at the end of this page.
+In addition to the changes above, the Checks screen has been revamped to accommodate a large number of newly added checks - you can find a list and details about the new checks at the end of this page.

 Four-Step Vulnerability Rating